CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger term coverage and clear 'when to use' guidance.
-Its main weakness is that the 'what' portion describes topics and concepts rather than concrete actions the skill performs.
-The description would benefit from rephrasing topic lists into action-oriented capability statements.
+This is a strong skill description with excellent trigger term coverage and clear 'when to use' guidance.
+Its main weakness is that the 'what it does' portion is somewhat abstract ('guidance') rather than listing concrete actions the skill performs.
+The extensive trigger terms and explicit use-when clause make it highly functional for skill selection despite this.

 Suggestions